expo/fyi/troubleshooting-sdk-upgrades.md

 ## Tips for non-CNG projects

 If you're managing your own **ios** and **android** folders, a common source of issues during an upgrade are changes to native project files.
 You can see all the changes to the base native template in the [Native Project Upgrade Helper](https://docs.expo.dev/bare/upgrade).
 Double-check those, as one line can make a big difference!

+Be sure to clear any native caches prior to running a new build, such as iOS derived data and Android build directories.

 ## More information